 Prior to this offering there has been no public market for shares of our common stock.
-Although our common stock has been approved for listing on the Nasdaq Global Market (Nasdaq), an active trading market for our shares may never develop or be sustained following this offering.
+Although we have applied to list our common stock on the Nasdaq Global Market (Nasdaq) an active trading market for our shares may never develop or be sustained following this offering.
 You may not be able to sell your shares quickly or at the market price if trading in shares of our common stock is not active.
-The initial public offering price for our common stock was determined through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of our common stock after the offering.
+The initial public offering price for our common stock after the offering.
 As a result of these and other factors, you may be unable to resell your shares of our common stock at or above the initial public offering price.